SMU vs. Tulane NCAA Football Odds, Plays and Insights | October 21, 2021

 Tulane Stats and Trends

+- So far this year Tulane has two wins against the spread.

-- This season, the Green Wave have one ATS win in two games as an underdog of 13.5 points or more.
+- The Green Wave have covered the spread once this year when underdogs by 13.5 points or more (in two chances).

-- Tulane's games this season have hit the over five times in six opportunities (83.3%).
+- Tulane's games this year have hit the over on five of six set point totals (83.3%).

-- In games that Tulane picks up more than 390.7 yards, the team is 2-2 against the spread and 1-3 overall.
+- Tulane is 2-2 against the spread and 1-3 overall when the team picks up over 390.7 yards.

 - This year the Green Wave have turned the ball over 15 times, six more than the Mustangs' takeaways (9).